tweag/network-transport-zeromq/README.md

 ### Manual connection break

-0mq automatically reconnects when connection is down and resend messages so no message will be lost, however this may break some user assumptions thus it's possible to mark.
+ØMQ automatically reconnects when connection is down and resend messages so no message will be lost, however this may break some user assumptions thus it's possible to mark.